mindspore-lab/mindocr/configs/config_description.md

 ## 3. Model architecture (model)

 In MindOCR, the network architecture of the model is divided into four modules: Transform, Backbone, Neck and Head.
-For details, please refer to [documentation](../mindocr/models/README.md), the following are the configuration instructions and examples of each part:
+For details, please refer to [documentation](../mindocr/models/README.md), the following are the configuration instructions and examples of each module.

 | Parameter | Description | Default | Remarks |
 | :---- | :---- | :---- | :---- |